cabral1888/pd_de/README.md

               Analysis
 ```
 # Running the code
-## Pre requisites
+## Prerequisites
 ### Python virtual environment
 To run the application properly, you must define a minimum environment able to run the entire pipeline
 of the application.
 In the project root folder, you will find the requirements.txt containing all the
 necessary Python dependencies to run the application.
 In our case, we are going to use Python Virtual
 Environment to keep project dependencies isolated from the host OS.
 If you do not have Virtual Environment
-instaled, you can install it by  typing the following command on terminal:
+installed, you can install it by  typing the following command on terminal:
 ```shell
 # Install Python if you do not have already installed it
 $ sudo apt-get install python3.6